-Hello from Wild-Bird-Watching! - you've found the birding site over 125,000 people a month during out peak season, come to find answers and learn new things about our feathered friends and their habits.
+Hello from Wild-Bird-Watching! - you've found the birding site that more than a million people visit each year to find answers and learn new things about our feathered friends and their habits.

 Are you searching for answers about a specific bird that you've been watching?
 Looking for that perfect gift for a favorite birdwatcher?

 Then stick around and check us out.
 The more you look around, the more you'll see we're about making birdwatching and learning the habits of birds something you'll enjoy.

 Check us out in winter also.
 We'll zoom our cameras to a feeding station where viewers have a chance to watch and hear birds like Chickadees, Cardinals, Juncos, and more.

 You'll find this resource on the top menu.
 This is where you'll find articles that answer questions you might have.
 Take a look at some of the questions we've answered for our visitors: